Root for The Home Team: Caregiver Coaching & Family Capacity Building in EI

 As a result of this activity, participants will:

-• Identify at least 3 evidenced-based strategies for caregiver coaching and family capacity building in early intervention
+• Identify at least 3 evidence-based strategies for caregiver coaching and family capacity building in early intervention

 • Describe at least three factors to consider when recommending a coaching framework to support caregivers as adult learners